 What is the Difference Between Social Commerce and eCommerce?

 The two forms of online commerce are very similar.
-Indeed, you can easily think of social commerce as a specialist form of eCommerce.
-Technically, eCommerce happens on a website where you have built an online store.
+You can easily think of social commerce as a specialist form of eCommerce.
+Technically, eCommerce happens on a website where you built an online store.
 Social commerce sales, however, occur on social media.

 However, definitions are quite fluid, and you might widen the meaning of social commerce to include all sales facilitated by social media.
 With this broader definition, you would include sales made due to social media advertising, even if people follow a link in the ad through to your main online store.